Go Beyond Earth: Understanding Human Actions and Scenes in Microgravity Environments: Collection Methodology

 \section{Collection Methodology}

 We aim to construct a dataset comprising authentic footage recorded aboard the International Space Station and other spacecraft, as well as films that realistically depict microgravity conditions.
 In the following, we introduce our comprehensive pipeline for collecting, assembling, filtering, and annotating the MicroG-4M dataset, which supports multi-label spatio-temporal action detection, video captioning, and video question answering tasks from Internet-sourced videos.
+An overview of this collection and annotation pipeline is shown in Figure~\ref{fig:collection_pipeline}.

 \textbf{Raw Video Information Collection.} Video sources primarily include genuine microgravity footage from actual spacecraft missions and selected cinematic clips known for their realistic depictions of weightlessness.
 Authentic spacecraft videos were mainly retrieved from online video platforms, while cinematic clips were manually chosen based on their fidelity to real microgravity conditions.
-All videos were standardized to a resolution of $480p$ to maintain consistency.
-The final dataset comprises approximately $5,000$ three-second clips, predominantly composed of authentic spacecraft footage.
+Videos were downloaded with a target resolution of $480$p whenever available, and otherwise at the highest available resolution below $480$p.
+The final dataset comprises approximately $5,000$ three-second clips, predominantly composed of authentic space station footage.